knock

 • You shouldn’t knock other people, especially if you don’t completely understand their circumstances.

-• That was clearly knock against the ideas presented.
+• That was clearly a knock against the ideas presented.

 • I don’t mean to knock your suggestion, but where will the money come from to do this?